San Francisco finally has a “Coit Tower House” – it only took 86 years…

 After a few more filament jams and some 'last minute supports', I miraculously got it to this point.
 This proved to be the most challenging part of the print because I sliced it to fill all the gaps.
 BIG mistake.
 Some gap fillings were so tiny, that it would just grind the filament to a point where it breaks since it has to retract 12mm each time; repeat it x8 per layer in some cases, and you get the idea…

-After the print failing TWO more times that I didn't catch (there probably at least 10 times that I did catch it by sitting through/assisting delicate sections of the process), today I have finally FINISHED this beast!
+After the print failing TWO more times that I didn't catch (there probably were at least 10 times that I did catch it by sitting through/assisting delicate sections of the process), today I have finally FINISHED this beast!
 What a process it was.
-Education is priceless.
+Education is priceless though!

 Love the cracking sound printer bed and the 3D printed part make upon bed cooling.
 Comes off by itself.